ExploreConsulting/netsuite-fasttrack-toolkit/README.md

 A few features:
-* single file deploy - you only add a single file to suitescript libraries.
+* single file deploy - you only add a single file to the suitescript libraries tab.
 * bundles popular open source tools such as lodash and momentjs
-* manipulate NetSuite records as plain javascript objects
+* create/read/update NetSuite records using plain javascript objects
-* work with search results as plain javascript collections, enabling use of powerful libraries such as lodash and LazyJS.
+* work with NetSuite search results as plain javascript collections which enables use of powerful libraries such as lodash and LazyJS.